daattali/timevis/README.md

 </h2>

-`timevis` is available through both CRAN and GitHub:
+{timevis} is available through both CRAN and GitHub:

 To install the stable CRAN version: